berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 [Delay]

 _Dr.
 Magdaleno:_ Okay, thanks.
 Right, well, they had a falling out because they had very different positions on which direction to go.
 Xiloj apparently wanted to start from the beginning and re-derive the Standard Model of Physics using an agency field in place of time as a dimension.
 And Memo wanted to prove that ur-rationalities existed as something other than just an interesting metaphor.
 He thought they could form the basis of a new complex of experimental science.
 But obviously, Xiloj didn’t want to expose these indigenous theories to Western science.
 She thought they should be maintained in indigenous communities for indigenous needs.
-Memo thought it could be useful beyond thatfor, like, saving the environment.
+Memo thought it could be useful beyond that—for, like, saving the environment.
 That’s when he came back to the US to apply to graduate school.

 _Professor Ruiz:_ And so—finally—that’s what brings us to our situation today.
 Memo decided against his first inclination, which was to attempt to create symbolic languages for ur-rational communication.
 He hoped instead to engineer visual or audio signals that would indicate that intentional ur-rational communication between non-human species was occurring.
 That’s what he was able to build in the lab.

 [Delay]

 _Dr.
 Magdaleno:_ Right.
 And very early on, the work was successful and he had plenty of grant money, so he recruited two other graduate students to work with him, along with me as a postdoc and pilot for the mission.
 We continued the project, along with his original advisor.
-We launched the spacecraftthe _Ho’ Chan Ahaw X1_—on September 16, 2028.
+We launched the spacecraft—the _Ho’ Chan Ahaw X1_—on September 16, 2028.

 And that was successful, really the whole operation was, but we didn’t get any attention in the press or even much on social media at the time.
-Even when everything went haywire“the event” on October 31, 2028.
+Even when everything went haywire—“the event”—on October 31, 2028.
 Still it stayed quiet.

 [Inaudible]